World Bank to continue alternative energy financing efforts

 WASHINGTON World Bank Group President Jim Yong Kim said on Thursday that the multilateral lender does not plan to change its stance on financing alternative energy projects and mitigating the effects of climate change.

 "The science of climate change didn't change with any particular election, and I don't see that it will," Kim said.
-"We have to be an evidence-based organization."
+"We have to be an evidence-based organisation."

 (Reporting by David Lawder; Editing by Paul Simao)